 Anemia and hypothyroidism can also contribute to postpartum hair loss.
 For this reason, regular tests with biochemical tests are needed.

-Hair Transplantation in Women
+Hair Transplant in Women

-Hair Transplantation in women is significantly different from that of men: Women almost always only need “thickening”, in women the donor site is smaller, the donor site density is lower and the quality of the grafts in women is modest because each hair follicle unit contains fewer hairs.
+Hair Transplant in women is significantly different from that of men: Women almost always only need “thickening”, in women the donor site is smaller, the donor site density is lower and the quality of the grafts in women is modest because each hair follicle unit contains fewer hairs.
 Therefore, careful strategic planning and great surgical experience are absolutely necessary.

 At Anastassakis Hair Clinic these women will have spectacular aesthetic results!